-Your Chromecast is plugged into the HDMI port of your TV and into the power port.
-Alternatively, it can also be plugged in via USB port.
-Chromecast then basically picks up your Wi-Fi signal and through that it can wirelessly stream from your phone, laptop or tablet to your television.
+Your Chromecast is plugged into the HDMI port of your TV and into the power port, or can be alternatively plugged in via USB port.
+Chromecast then picks up your Wi-Fi signal and wirelessly streams content straight from your phone, laptop or tablet to your television.
 Other nifty Chromecast features include:

 - Apps such as Netflix, Stan and YouTube usually have a built-in Chromecast tool made for easy streaming – simply tap it and off you go.